 Thunder fans shouldn’t get distracted by the presence of Kevin Durant at their ring night celebration, writes Rylan Stiles of Sports Illustrated.
-According to a report Friday night, Durant’s first game with the Rockets will kick off the new NBA season October 21 at Oklahoma City, which is when the home team will be honored for capturing the city’s first-ever championship.
+According to a Friday report, Durant’s first game with the Rockets will kick off the new NBA season on October 21 at Oklahoma City, which is when the home team will be honored for capturing the city’s first-ever championship.

 Durant has a long and complicated history with OKC fans.
 He was their first hero when the team moved from Seattle in 2008 and led them to the NBA Finals in 2012.
 However, a rift was created when he left for Golden State as a free agent four years later and he usually gets loudly booed during visits to Oklahoma City.